 3-39 What should be done at the second clinic visit?

-The second visit is usually arranged for 1 to 2 weeks after the first visit.
-During this time the patient has had time to consider the implications of antiretroviral treatment.
+The second visit is usually arranged within 7 days of diagnosis.
+During this time the patient has had some time to consider the implications of ART.
 The following should be done at the second assessment visit:

 - If the patient is unwell, a clinical assessment should be repeated.

 - A second group or individual education and information session is provided.